-The glacier-fed falls stands tall at almost 150 metres high.
+The glacier-fed falls stand tall at almost 150 metres high.
 Your cruise will take you as close as you can get to it by manoeuvring its bow right under the falls!
 This is probably the most beautiful waterfall in the sound and truly an iconic picture for anyone that stops by.

 10. Harrison’s Cove

-Harrison’s Cove is a well sheltered cove where most kayaking trips are done.
+Harrison’s Cove is a well-sheltered cove where most kayaking trips are done.
 Away from current and wind, it makes it a peaceful experience in this majestic place.
 You will also find the Milford Discovery Centre & Underwater Observatory in Harrison’s Cove allowing visitors to get below sea level and witness the thriving marine wildlife under the surface including the rare Black Coral.

 11. Cascade Range

 The Cascade Mountain Range is seen to its full potential after rainfall where the entire mountainside is covered with an array of small waterfalls dripping from every nook and cranny – a stunning sight before heading back to the land!
-If you have good weather, you can always count on the 160 metre Bowen Falls to amaze you one last time.
+If you have good weather, you can always count on the 160 metres Bowen Falls to amaze you one last time.